Bespoke web and software development in Birmingham

 Manufacturing & Engineering - Production Management Systems

-Birmingham’s manufacturing & engineering sectors rely on precision and efficiency - if they can't practice these principles, they will struggle to remain competitive.
-Bespoke production management systems can be developed to track and consolidate inventory in real time, automate scheduling, track production progress from end-to-end and perform quality control - all from one system.
-The time, cost and resources that can be saved through the use of these systems cannot be understated.
+If you're in the manufacturing & engineering sectors, your business probably relies on precision and efficiency - if it doesn't, chances are you'll be struggling to remain competitive.
+Bespoke production management systems can be developed that allow you to track and consolidate your inventory in real time, automate scheduling, track production progress from end-to-end and perform quality control - all from one system.
+Needless to say, this can save your business a heck of a lot of time, cost and resources.

 Retail & E-commerce - Custom Order & Inventory Systems

-With Birmingham’s retail sector growing both online and in store, businesses need effective inventory and order management software.
-A bespoke ecommerce system can integrate with multiple sales channels, automate order processing and provide a fantastic customer experience through the use of behaviour and preference analytics.
-These benefits can provide a distinct advantage to companies in such competitive industries.
+If you're part of Birmingham’s retail sector, you'll be well aware it's growing both online and in store.
+This has created a need for effective inventory and order management software as a way to provide a great customer experience and stand out in a crowded marketplace.
+A bespoke ecommerce system can integrate with all of your sales channels, automate your order processing and allow you to provide a fantastic customer experience through the use of behaviour and preference analytics.
+A distinct advantage that could well stop your customers flocking to one of your many competitors!

 Logistics & Transport - Fleet & Route Optimisation Software

 As a key UK transport hub, Birmingham businesses need efficient logistics management.
-Bespoke software solutions can be developed to calculate the most efficient delivery routes, track vehicle maintenance and automate scheduling based on resource available and the locations of these resources.
-These systems are particularly useful for big cities like Birmingham where traffic and congestion can be nightmarish.
+If this is your forte, you could benefit from a bespoke software solution that can help you to calculate the most efficient delivery routes for your drivers, track vehicle maintenance and automate scheduling based on resource availability and the location of your resources.
+Particularly useful for these big cities where traffic and congestion can be nightmarish.

 Finance & FinTech - Custom Financial Management Software

-Birmingham’s booming financial sector is increasingly looking for secure and efficient systems for managing transactions, compliance and client data.
-Bespoke financial software can automate risk assessments, ensure adherence to industry regulations and provide all manner of vigorous data security mechanisms.
+Do you find yourself in Finance or FinTech?
+Bespoke software is the answer to secure and efficient systems for managing transactions, compliance and client data.
+Custom financial software can automate your risk assessments, ensure adherence to industry regulations and provide all manner of vigorous data security mechanisms to keep your company safe from data breaches, reputational damages and hefty fines.

-Thorough Business Analysis - Any software development company that is 'worth their salt' for want of a better term will be precise, detailed and even punitive in their approach to understanding a businesses requirements.
-The context of the business, it's processes, goals and user needs should all be thoroughly unpicked and understood.
-Good developers will work closely with businesses to map out their current environment and their requirements before even thinking about writing a line of code.
+Thorough business analysis - Any software development company that is worth their salt will be precise, detailed and even punitive in their approach to understanding your businesses requirements.
+The context of your business, it's processes, goals and user needs should all be thoroughly unpicked and understood to the point of exasperation.
+Good developers will work closely with your business to map out your current environment as well as your requirements before even thinking about writing a line of code.

-Agile Development Methods - Whilst using agile principles is not a deciding factor in whether a development company is worth using (some projects are simply not suitable for agile), it can provide an indication of how they work and how much flexibility they may be able to offer.
+Agile development methods - Whilst using agile principles is not a deciding factor in whether a development company is worth using (some projects are simply not suitable for agile), it can give you an indication of how they work and how much flexibility they may be able to offer to you.
 Agile development breaks projects into smaller, manageable phases, allowing each component to be tested, refined and improved throughout the process.
-This approach ensures continuous value delivery and makes it easier to accommodate changes or scope adjustments without the challenges of overhauling a fully built product.
+This approach means continuous value is delivered to you and makes it easier to accommodate changes or scope adjustments without the challenges of overhauling a fully built product.
+If you're not 100% certain on what you want from your new software, this is particularly important.

-Stringent Security Practices - Needless to say, any good development team will ensure they use modern, robust and industry standard (at a minimum) security practices.
-Whilst software developers don't generally provide security testing, audits or products, they should be able to understand where possible vulnerabilities could be and highlight any security risks that can then be discussed with a specialist security team.
+Stringent security practices - Needless to say, any good development team will ensure they use modern, robust and industry standard (at a minimum) security practices.
+Whilst software developers don't generally provide security testing, audits or products, they should be able to understand where there are potential vulnerabilities and highlight any security risks that you can then discuss with a specialist security team.

-A User Friendly Approach - High quality bespoke software is not just created to be functional.
-A solid development team will aim to ensure it is also intuitive and sharp, ensuring employees and customers alike can easily navigate and use it.
+A user friendly approach - High quality bespoke software is not just created to be functional and nor should you expect it to be.
+A solid development team will always ensure your software is also intuitive and sharp, ensuring your employees and customers alike can easily navigate and use it.

 How Can We Help?